-Naazneen H. Barma is Assistant Professor of National Security Affairs at the Naval Postgraduate School.
-Her research and teaching focus on the political economy of development, natural resource governance, and international interventions in post-conflict states, with a regional specialization in East Asia.
-Prior to joining the faculty at NPS, Barma spent three years as a Young Professional and Public Sector Specialist at the World Bank.
-In that capacity, she conducted political economy analysis and worked on issues of governance and institutional reform in the East Asia Pacific Region.
+Naazneen H. Barma is Assistant Professor of National Security Affairs at the Naval Postgraduate School in Monterey, California.
+Her research and teaching focus on the political economy of development, international interventions in post-conflict states, and natural resource governance, with a regional specialization in East Asia.
+Prior to joining the faculty at NPS, Dr. Barma was a Young Professional and Public Sector Specialist at the World Bank, where she conducted political economy analysis and worked on operational dimensions of governance and institutional reform in the East Asia Pacific Region.
 She has fifteen years of full-time and consulting experience with the World Bank and other aid agencies.

 Dr. Barma is currently completing a book manuscript on political order in post-conflict developing countries, with a focus on Afghanistan, Cambodia, and East Timor.
 She is also one of three principal investigators who recently won a Minerva Award to conduct a new study examining the relationship between state-building and peace-building through the lens of public service delivery at the subnational level in Cambodia, Laos, and Uganda.

 Dr. Barma received her PhD (2007) and MA (2002) in Political Science from the University of California, Berkeley.
 For her dissertation project, she won a Jennings Randolph Peace Scholarship from the United States Institute of Peace.
 She earned both her BA (1996) in International Relations and Economics and her MA (1997) in International Policy Studies from Stanford University.
 She is a founding member and Director of Bridging the Gap, an initiative devoted to enhancing the policy impact of contemporary international affairs scholarship.